hdgarrood/hdgarrood.github.io/_posts/2019-07-12-malicious-code-in-purescript-npm-installer.md

 ---
 layout: post
-title: Malicious code in the purescript npm installer
+title: Malicious code in the PureScript npm installer
 ---

 Earlier this week, I found and addressed some malicious code in the purescript